“And in the midst of the throne, there stood a Lamb, standing as if slain.”

 “He who descended to the depths is He who ascended to the heights, in order that He might fill all in all.”

 Enthroned in heaven, His humanity glorified with the glory of God, Jesus bears the scars of His crucifixion.
 God is everywhere, and all of God is everywhere.
 “All things were made through Him, and apart from Him was made nothing that was made.”
 Again, it is spoken of the Word, “Who upholds all things by the word of His power.”
 Again, it is written, “In Him all things hold together.”
 In a beautiful psalm, we read, “If I make my bed in Sheol, You are there.
 Behold, if I take the wings of the dawn, if I settle on the far side of the sea, even there Your hand will uphold me.”
 All of this, we may infer from the Name that God gave to Moses, YHWH, the One Who Is.
 There is no existence, there is nothing which is, which is not in Him, the One.
 Again, it is said, “For in Him we live and move and have our being.”
 His presence is the foundation and the sustenance of our existence – indeed, of all existence.
 Jesus prayed, “Glorify Me with the glory I had with You before the world was,” and so we know that His humanity is glorified with all the glory of God.
 In His humanity, He is present everywhere.
-It is with this omnipresent humanity that I am concerned, here.
+It is with this omnipresence of His humanity through His Divinity that I am concerned, here.

 Jesus’ humanity is really human, and we have ample evidence that His risen body still bears the scars of His crucifixion: His passion, His suffering and death, were not merely the passage to His glory, but are included in that glory, part of the glory itself.
 He Himself said, the night before He died, “Now is the Son of Man glorified, and God is glorified in Him.
 Now, if God is glorified in Him, He will glorify Him, and will glorify Him immediately.”

 This is our great comfort, as we read, “Now, He had to be made like His brethren in every way, in order that He might become a fitting High Priest for us.
 In that He suffered when He was tempted, He is also able to help those who were being tempted.”
 In His glory, that temptation and suffering have their place, and in that we have comfort.
 When He rose from the dead, when He entered into glory, He did not forsake the humanity in which He grew, lived, was tempted, suffered, died, and triumphed in all this.
 No more did He forsake or remove the scars of His life, of His temptation and suffering, of His death, of His sorrow.
 He carries those wounds in heaven, and all He does is very Truth, for He is Truth.
-He is glorified and omnipresent in the humanity which suffered temptation no one but Himself as ever suffered (think about it: God suffering as no mere man has ever suffered!
+He is glorified and omnipresent in the humanity which suffered temptation as no one but Himself has ever suffered (think about it: God suffering as no mere man has ever suffered!
 Yet, it was appropriate that the New and Better Adam should triumph in temptation far more complete, terrible, and comprehensive, than the temptation before which the first Adam fell; that His triumph should be more complete than the fall of His race).

 Because it is in the same flesh that was crucified that He is glorified and lives within us now, He is able to give us strength and comfort.
 In everything that comes our way – in sunshine and play, in the temptations that accompany these things, in heart-crushing loss, loneliness, and searing pain, in the temptations that accompany these things – He has been there before us.
 He has been tempted!
 He has suffered!
 More, He has borne our sins themselves – not guilty, perfectly innocent and more, perfectly righteous, He bore our sin and all the agony of our sins.
 In His glorified humanity, the scars are still present, for us to trace.
 This is our comfort.
 He can give us the comfort of His own experience, of His own suffering, of His own glorified wounds.
 We need fear nothing: in it all, He is with us.
 We can never be alone.
-It would be very great indeed, but far, perhaps, beyond us, to know that God is with us and for us, but to know that God-made-Man is with us and lives with in us – that is, indeed, comfort and strength, sustenance and joy.
+It would be very great indeed, but far, perhaps, beyond us, to know that God is with us and for us, but to know that God-made-Man is with us and lives within us – that is, indeed, comfort and strength, sustenance and joy.
 When He rose from the dead – o, impossible thought! – He did not leave behind the scars and wounds of His life, His temptation, His suffering, and His triumph, but He bore them into glory, to be glorified with the rest of Himself.
 We live on His broken humanity – we eat His body and drink His blood, and proclaim the death of the Lord until He comes.